Yuhan-W/yuhan-W/content/authors/admin/_index.md

   url: http://www.xjtu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include machine learning, deep learning and artificial intelligence.

 # Interests to show in About widget
 interests:
 - Machine Learning
-- Computational Linguistics
+- Deep Learning
-- Information Retrieval
+- Artificial Intelligence

 # Education to show in About widget
 education: